Nico Hoerner Player Props: Cubs vs. Pirates

-The Chicago Cubs and Nico Hoerner, who went 1-for-5 with two RBI last time in action, take on Johan Oviedo and the Pittsburgh Pirates at PNC Park, Tuesday at 7:05 PM ET.
+After hitting .273 with two doubles, a triple, two walks and seven RBI in his past 10 games, Nico Hoerner and the Chicago Cubs take on the Pittsburgh Pirates (who will hand the ball to Rich Hill) at 12:35 PM ET on Wednesday.

-He had a one-hit showing in his previous game (1-for-5) against the Pirates.
+In his last game he had a one-hit performance (1-for-4) against the Pirates.

 Nico Hoerner Game Info & Props vs. the Pirates